 “That is very expensive!”, “Oh I didn’t expect this price”, “Are you sure of the quotation?”, this is the kind of reaction we often have when talking about the price of a trip to Malawi and Zambia.
 Let’s be honest, a trip to Malawi and Zambia is going to require a certain budget.

-Unlike Asia and in a certain way South America, Africa is far from being a cheap country in terms of tourism.
+Unlike Asia and in a certain way South America, Africa is far from being a cheap continent in terms of tourism.
 Even though Malawi is still not a big destination and Zambia – in parts – stays relatively unknown, they remain expensive destinations.
 Travelling to a poor country, even one of the poorest in the world doesn’t necessarily mean a cheap trip and it is often surprising for people who have never experienced what is it like to travel in this huge, but still widely unknown continent.

 But why is it so expensive?
 Why is staying in a tent in the middle of the bush so high-end?
 Why is a 2-week road trip in Africa more expensive than a full month in Asia?